joelgreyhat1/PyTorrent/README.md

 # PyTorrent
 PyTorrent is a DDOS-Tool wrritten in Python.
 DDOS is an attack in which an application is flooded by requests to a point that it can't handle anymore request.
 This causes a temporary shut-down of that application.
+Modules like scapy is neccesary before the usage of this programm.